kyleanicholson/gym-data-log/README.md

-# Gym Data Tracker (GDT)
+# Gym Data Log

 ## Description
- I am passionate about both coding and strength training and my goal is to design and build the perfect workout tracker.
-This is an open source project but I will review all pull requests and contributions.
+ I am passionate about both coding and strength training and my goal is to design and build the perfect workout tracker for someone who wants to monitor their strength development over time.

+ Gym Data Log (GDL) is an open source project (MIT License) - I will review all pull requests and contributions.

 ## Design
-GDT is a full-stack web application being built using the MERN stack (MongoDB, Express, React, Node.js).
+GDL is a full-stack web application being built using the MERN stack.
-- Front End: The front-end is built using React, HTML and CSS.
+- Front End: React, HTML and CSS.
-- Back End: The back-end will be built using Node.js and Express.
+- Back End: Node.js and Express.
-- Database: The database is MongoDB.
+- Database: MongoDB.

-## Deployment
-The front-end and back-end will be separate projects that are deployed separately.
+The stack is subject to change as the project evolves/grows.

 ## Goal Functionality